STELLA(R) PERFORMANCE(S) AT NEW YORK MARATHON

 He’s running the Osaka marathon on Sunday 1st December, as another training run (and another jolly—Andrew likes his air miles).

 We also had another strong performance with Randall Adams.
 Plagued in the early stages of his build-up with chondromalacia, Randall struggled to get in any decent training.
-But after diagnosing his injury and taking the appropriate action, he was able to put together 3-4 weeks of work just before New York.
+But after diagnosing his injury and taking the appropriate action, he was able to put together four weeks of work just before New York.
 He managed to run an astonishing 2:43.

 Randall told The Stable News: “I ran nearly as good as I could.
 The start was a bit rough because I underestimated the slowness of